What employees don’t tell you, tells you something: Work environment issues

 Take Aaron’s case for example, with the turnover, newer employees might be indicating that they are simply unaware of the Celpax.

-The most common reason we see for low participation is lack of sharing results
+The most common reason low participation is… not acting and sharing the results

 Employees could be sending the message that they don’t think anyone is on the other side of the Celpax, listening to their feedback.

 One of the things we’ve seen in the past is that some employees stop pressing, simply because they think, ‘why bother?’.